Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Method: Refusal-Teacher-Guided Finetuning Framework

 \subsection{Teacher Preparation Stage}

+The goal of the teacher preparation stage is to train a safety-aligned teacher model for alignment distillation and data filtering during finetuning stage.
+To this end, we leverage the \textbf{refusal feature} during safety-alignment to train the model to accurately distinguish harmful from harmless prompts.

+The refusal feature (\cite{arditi2024refusal}) is a one-dimensional representation that encodes safety behavior, namely refusing harmful prompts while generating helpful responses for harmless ones.
+Formally, it is defined as the mean difference between feature representations of harmful and harmless prompts at a specific layer $l$ of the LLM.
+Let $x^s$ and $x^{us}$ denote safe and unsafe prompts, respectively, and let $f^l(\cdot)$ denote the features of the last input token extracted from layer $l$.
+The refusal feature $R^l$ is computed as $R^l = \frac{1}{N_{us}} \sum^{N_{us}}_{i=1}{f^{l}(x^{us}_i)} - \frac{1}{N_{s}} \sum^{N_{s}}_{i=1}{f^{l}(x^{s}_i)}$ where $N_{us}$ and $N_{s}$ denote the number of unsafe and safe prompts, respectively.
+Consequently, the refusal feature exhibit high cosine similarity with harmful prompt features and low similarity with harmless prompt features, enabling harmful and harmless prompts classification via a cosine similarity threshold.

-The objective of teacher preparation stage is to train the ReFT model to accurately distinguish between harmful and harmless prompts.
-To achieve this, we optimize the base model using a safety-alignment loss, which is a supervised finetuning loss computed on a safety-alignment dataset that pairs harmful prompts with refusal responses and harmless prompts with appropriate helpful responses.
-The alignment loss trains the model to refuse only harmful requests while generate relevant responses to harmless queries, thereby exhibiting distinct behaviors for different prompt types.
-To further enhance the ReFT model's discriminative ability, we introduce a regularization term that encourages clearer separation between the features of harmful and harmless prompts, based on their similarity to the refusal feature.
-Specifically, the regularization term enforces the cosine similarity between the refusal feature and harmful prompt features to approach $1$, and the similarity with harmless prompt features to approach $-1$.
-However, overly strong regularization may lead to undesirable internal representations, potentially producing incomprehensible responses.
-To prevent this, we employ a hyperparameter $\lambda$ to control the strength of the regularization.
-The final objective function for teacher preparation stage is defined as the combination of the safety-alignment loss and the regularization term:
+Leveraging this property, we develop the \textbf{Ref-Teacher}, a safety-aligned LLM that (i) generates soft refusal labels for alignment distillation and (ii) more effectively distinguishes harmful from harmless prompts using its refusal feature for data filtering.
+To achieve two objectives, we train the model with a safety-alignment loss, a supervised loss on safety-alignment data where harmful prompts are paired with refusal responses and harmless prompts with helpful outputs.
+This loss encourages the model to refuse harmful requests while producing appropriate responses to harmless ones, thereby enforcing distinct behaviors across different prompt types.

+To further enhance discrimination, we introduce a \textbf{regularization term} that enforces clearer separation between harmful and harmless prompt features based on the refusal feature.
+Specifically, this term encourages the cosine similarity between a refusal feature and harmful prompt features to approach $1$, while pushing the similarity with harmless prompt features toward $-1$.
+To prevent corruption of internal representations, we control its strength using a hyperparameter $\lambda$.
+The final objective for the teacher preparation stage combines the safety-alignment loss and this regularization term: